Rollerball (2002 film): Reception

-Rollerball was panned by critics.
-On Rotten Tomatoes the film has an approval rating of 3% based on 118 reviews, with an average rating of 2.55/10.
-The site's consensus reads, "Removing the social critique of the original, this updated version of Rollerball is violent, confusing, and choppy.
-Klein makes for a bland hero."
-On Metacritic the film has a score of 14 out of 100 based on reviews from 28 critics, indicating "overwhelming dislike".
 Audiences surveyed by CinemaScore gave the film a grade B− on scale of A to F.

 Time Outs Trevor Johnson described it as "a checklist shaped by a 15-year-old mallrat: thrashing metal track, skateboards, motorbikes, cracked heads and Rebecca Romijn with her top off".
 Chicago Sun-Times reviewer Roger Ebert called it "an incoherent mess, a jumble of footage in search of plot, meaning, rhythm and sense".
-The film's lead, Chris Klein, was also a subject of criticism and ridicule, being referred to as a bland hero.
+Chris Klein, the lead actor, was also a subject of criticism, with Ebert saying Klein seemed like a "nice kid" and was not convincing in what aspired to be a hard-edged violent film.

-Box office

-The film was a box-office flop, earning a worldwide total of $25.9 million compared to a production budget of $70 million.
-In 2014, the Los Angeles Times listed the film as one of the most expensive box office flops of all time.

 Accolades

 Rebecca Romijn was nominated for a Golden Raspberry Award as Worst Supporting Actress, where she lost to Madonna for her cameo in Die Another Day.
 At the 2002 Stinkers Bad Movie Awards, the film won the awards for Worst Director (McTiernan), Worst Remake, and Worst Female Fake Accent (Romijn-Stamos).
 Romijn-Stamos was also nominated for Worst Actress but lost to Madonna for Swept Away.

 The creator of Rollerball, science fiction author William Harrison, said, "I've never watched the 2002 incarnation of Rollerball, and have no interest in it."